INlova/mean_udemy/readme.md

 This is a Udemy tutorial on MEAN Stack.

+//Outside ref to other www resources:
-The course can be found [here](www.udemy.com/the-complete-javascript-developer-mean-stack-zero-to-hero/).
+The course can be found here: [Udemy's MEAN Stack][udemy]
+[udemy]:www.udemy.com/the-complete-javascript-developer-mean-stack-zero-to-hero